-I reached the age of 35 and realized I was fed up with the financial services industry.
-I had a great career, learned a lot, had just been offered my first CFO role in the Caribbean - and I said no. I lacked the passion or connection with the product and felt there could be more to motivate me.
+I reached the age of 35 and realised I was fed up with the financial services industry.
+I had a great career, learnt a lot, had just been offered my first CFO role in the Caribbean - and I said no. I lacked the passion or connection with the product and felt there could be more to motivate me.

 At that same point my business partner and friend, Sam Cohen, had an investor from Israel who wanted to buy hotels in Amsterdam - and that’s how I started in the hospitality business.
 I call it a nice accident.

 I started as a consultant, and the industry was great.
 For me, hospitality is all about building beautiful hotspots where people get together to connect, enjoy nice food and drinks, new experiences.
 So, I’d really ended up in the right business - but I wasn’t a good consultant.
 You needed to take distance from your work and that usually happened with an invoice, but I struggled with this and often felt like I could do better.
 And if you think you can do better, don’t just talk about it, do it.

 The first pillar we built Conscious Hotels on was the eco belief.
 I’d always lived in a sustainable way, but 12 years ago when my wife was pregnant it really got me thinking about whether my daughter would have a bright and green future.
 If we don’t change our behaviour we will ruin the planet, but that message alone won’t drive the change if it’s just the hardcore belief of 1% of the world’s population.
 You need to do the right stuff but let people feel that guilty pleasures can also be done in a sustainable way.